Ozma laughed at the wistful expression in the girl's eyes, and then she drew Dorothy to her and kissed her.

 If characters who aren't romantically involved are kissing to make it appear that they are, that's Fake-Out Make-Out.
 Also contrast Kiss of Distraction and "Shut Up" Kiss, where one of the parties might be more than platonically interested.

 - Code Geass: Between Lelouch and C.C., if Word of God about their relationship is to be believed.
-They've kissed on more than one occasion, however it's been stated that C.C. has a maternal relationship with Lelouch.
+She's kissed him on the lips twice, however it's been stated that C.C. has a maternal relationship with Lelouch.

 - In Durarara!! x2, the Orihara twins have a tendency to kiss anyone they're close to on the lips, up to and including each other.